JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 You know, just in case you want to create your pdf libre or your epub libre org.

-Or to write a ebook for your friend (Anna's archive).
+Or to write a e-book for your friend (Anna's archive).

 > Others, like [WhyCryptoCurrencies](https://github.com/treeman/why_cryptocurrencies), use [Pollen](https://docs.racket-lang.org/pollen/index.html) instead